 Located in the South Island, in the heart of Mackenzie Country, the stunning Lake Tekapo lies just a short distance from Mt Cook and New Zealand’s highest peaks providing breath-taking views and ample photo opportunities.
-Lake Tekapo is New Zealand’s highest lake at 710m and is the largest of 3 lakes in the MacKenzie area (the others are Lake Ohau and Lake Pukaki).
+Lake Tekapo is the highest (710m) and largest of 3 lakes in the MacKenzie area (the others are Lake Ohau and Lake Pukaki).
 Tekapo means ‘night sleep place’ in Maori, derived from the words ‘taka’ or ‘teka’ (sleeping mat) and ‘po’ (night).

 Lake Tekapo is a spectacular turquoise blue in colour caused by finely ground glacial rock that’s fed into the lake via rivers from the Southern Alps; and is reputed to have one of the clearest night skies in the world.